justinleetyler/justinleetyler.github.io/catalog.md

 > From being the potent symbol of continuity and tradition, [the king] has become an unemployable archaic reminder of what we have lost.  -p.
 89 -q
 > Security, comfort, pleasure.
 Xan and his Council would approve. p.
 118 -1

-Jantsch, John. -- How to build a remarkable business by focusing on the total customer experience. -- Computer data (1 file : 1.6 kb) -- [S.l.] : Ducktapemarketing.com, [2012?] -- Title from cover. -- File name: (3126.pdf) -- DBID 3126.
-1. 330.
+Jantsch, John. -- How to build a remarkable business by focusing on the total customer experience. -- Computer data (1 file : 1.6 kb) -- [S.l.] : Ducktapemarketing.com, [2012?] -- Title from cover. -- File name: (3126.pdf) -- DBID 3126 -- DDC 330.

 Jefferson, Thomas. -- The Jefferson Bible. -- Computer data (1 file : 275 KB) . -- Sandbox Press, 2011. -- on 1 ASUS transformer tablet. -- System requirements: Kindle app. -- ISBN 9781937810092. -- DDC 226.